-This proxy statement contains information about the compensation paid to our Named Executive Officers ("NEOs") during 2016.
-For 2016, we determined that the following officers were our named executive officers for purposes of this proxy statement:
+This proxy statement contains information about the compensation paid to our Named Executive Officers ("NEOs") during 2017.
+For 2017, we determined that the following officers were our named executive officers for purposes of this proxy statement:

-- Paul J. Travers chief executive officer and president - · Grant Russell chief financial officer and executive vice president - · Lance Anderson vice president of enterprise sales
+- · Paul J. Travers chief executive officer and president - · Grant Russell chief financial officer and executive vice president - · Paul Boris chief operating officer - · Lance Anderson vice president of sales